edoardo849/go-or-the-future-of-the-dev/ARTICLE.md

-Golang or the future of the dev
+GoLang or the future of the dev
 ===

 The free lunch is over.
 Better yet, the free lunch was already over in 2005 and right now we're starting to pay for it, even though we aren't aware of it.